raj23manj/springBoot/jokesapp/README.md

   # Different Repositories To Implement
     /* package org.springframework.data.repository; Depends on when to use what usecase*/
     * Repository (Base)
+      @Repository: This is also a spring-framework's annotation.
+When you annotate a class @Repository, spring container understands it's a DAO class and translates all unchecked exceptions (thrown from DAO methods) into Spring DataAccessException.
+DAO class is the class where you write methods to perform operations over db.
     * CrudRepository
     * PagingAndSortingRepository
     * JpaRepository(include's All three above)